AudTheCodeWitch/ringbuffer/README.md

 2. Run the tests with `rspec`

 ## Aud's Notes
-The ring buffer was a totally new data structure to me!
+The ring buffer was a totally new data structure to me and really fun to learn about!
 [Wikipedia](https://en.wikipedia.org/wiki/Circular_buffer) has a decent run-down of how it works.
 The graphics are especially helpful for envisioning how a linear object (array) could be configured in a circular manner.

 This exercise was completed using TDD and was a first pass.
 I'm confident a code review with my peers would reveal several opportunities for improvement.
+Specific areas I would ask for feedback include:
+- Naming, especially `@next` and `@last`
+- Test organization.
+I'm not reusing `subject` as much as I'd like, indicating there is probably a good way to refactor these tests
+- Am I missing any edge cases?

 ## Potential Next Steps
 1. Solicit feedback/code reviews and implement changes